jordan52/trickykegstands/src/site/todayILearned.md

 My toynabee tile has not survived the winter.

+this <http://selectadecision.info/> is kind of fun.

-I pulled this out of my checklist doc (private) because it doesn't belong there.
+I pulled this next thing out of my checklist doc (private) because it doesn't belong there.
 It belongs here:

 Things to remember: